Ignite-Laboratories/Enigmaneering/enigma3/E3 - Living File Systems.md

 Things only get cooler from here =)

 ### Substrates
-The concept of DNA has intrigued me - why would it need to contain so damn much information if our creator had figured out how to distill information down to its starting conditions?
+The concept of DNA has always intrigued me - why would it need to contain so damn much data if our creator had figured out how to distill information down to its starting conditions?
 That's when I began to perceive it as a _created container._  In an infinitely compressible system, even the densest evolutionary mechanism provided by Mother Nature would have been _**created!**_  To argue that this world was only _created_ and didn't also